Category: Politics

 The assemblage of Brazilian landscapes during the Venice Biennale of Architecture may be more problematic than it seems.

 I won the City University’s Images of Research award with an image that represented my PhD research.
 The photo shows one of the gigantic sculptures by Projeto Morrinho, an art project that started out from Rio de Janeiro’s favelas.
-It consists of – literally – a mountain of bricks colourfully painted in a way to represent a favela community, with […]
+It consists of – literally – a mountain of bricks colourfully painted to represent a favela community, with its tiny streets…

-Two fresh publications feature the life and work of academic and postcolonial thinker Stuart Hall: Familiar Stranger (Allen Lane) and Selected Writings (Duke University Press).
+Two new publications feature the life and work of academic and postcolonial thinker Stuart Hall: Familiar Stranger (Allen Lane) and Selected Writings (Duke University Press).
 Both were reviewed by Tony Jefferson for a recent edition of Theory, Culture, and Society.
-On Familiar Stranger we find: “Originally conceived more than 20 years ago as a short dialogue outlining Hall’s intellectual trajectory, it […]
+On Familiar Stranger we find: “Originally conceived more than 20 years ago as a short dialogue outlining Hall’s intellectual trajectory, it…

 Book review: Activism on the web – Everyday struggles against digital capitalism by Veronica Barassi